top of page

 Winners will be determined by the highest sum of points.
 Scoring follows a 100-point

-scale for Tier A workouts and a 50-point scale for Tier B workouts.
+scale for Tier A tests and a 50-point scale for Tier B tests.

-Each workout will be judged by an official judge, who will verify all criteria regarding
+Each test will be judged by an official judge, who will verify all criteria regarding

 performance and ranking.
 Each athlete must sign the scorecard; a signed scorecard is